 Disease states that can cause osteoporosis include hyperparathyroidism, anorexia, malabsorption, hyperthyroidism, or overtreatment of hypothyroidism, chronic renal failure, Cushing, and any disease that can lead to long-term immobilization.
 Secondary amenorrhea for more than one year from various causes including non-estrogen hormonal therapy, low body weight, and excessive exercise can also lead to rapid loss of bone mass.

-Risk factors for osteoporosis include increasing age, a body weight less than 128 pounds, smoking, family history of osteoporosis, white or Asian race, early menopause, low levels of physical activity and a personal history of a fracture from a ground level fall or minor trauma after the age of forty.
+Risk factors for osteoporosis include increasing age, body weight less than 128 pounds, smoking, family history of osteoporosis, white or Asian race, early menopause, low levels of physical activity and a personal history of a fracture from a ground-level fall or minor trauma after the age of forty.
 Patients afflicted with conditions affecting overall mobility level, such as spinal cord injuries (SCI), can experience rapid deterioration of bone mineral density levels within the first 2 weeks following these debilitating injuries.

 Over 200 million people have osteoporosis and the incidence rate increases with age.
 Over 70% of those over age 80 are affected.
-It is more common in females than males.
+It is more common in females than in males.
 In the developed world, 2% to 8% of males and 9% to 38% of females are affected.
 Worldwide, there are approximately 9 million fractures per year as a result of osteoporosis.

 One in 3 females and 1 in 5 males over the age of 50 will have an osteoporotic fracture.
 Areas of the world with less Vitamin D through sunlight compared to regions closer to the equator have higher fracture rates in comparison to people living at lower latitudes.